Projection-Based Solver for Viscoelastic Stokes Flow using FFTs: Summary and Outlook

 \section{Summary and Outlook}

-In summary, we have introduced a new fluid-dynamics solver for incompressible Stokes flow on a periodic lattice that can be either Newtonian or have the constitutive relation of an Oldroyd-B fluid.
-Key to our solver's operation is use of the FFTW library to perform rapid transformation between the real-space and reciprocal space representations of the forces acting on the fluid and the velocity that these generate.
-We have shown that our solver can handle the archetypic fluid dynamics scenario of a four-roll mill, for which we obtain good agreement with known fluid response in the literature.
-We also comment on the use of the method of characteristics to approximate the stress near the stagnation point and how this may lead to confusing results for the effective Weissenberg number when this theoretical result is fit to numerical data.
+In summary, we have introduced a fluid-dynamics solver for incompressible Stokes flow on a lattice.
+We demonstrated its accuracy by studying a Newtonian and an Oldroyd-B fluid for the archetypic scenario of a four-roll mill.
+Our method is extensible to other viscoelastic responses, though we did not pursue this here.

+Key to our solver's operation is use of the FFTW library to perform rapid transformation between the real-space and reciprocal space representations of the forces acting on the fluid and the flow velocity that these forces generate.
+We find that the largest Fourier-mode stress associated with the singularity has a power-law scaling $\propto k^\mathrm{Wi}$ in line with previous analyses.
+Here, we quantify this behavior and extract the critical $\mathrm{Wi}$ for which the steady-state diverge is no longer stable, even at (extrapolated) infinite resolution.
+We thus complement existing steady-state analyses of the stagnation point.

-Our present solver provides a solid foundation for solving Stokes equation using a basic \textbf{\texttt{Python}} interface.
-The method is, in principle, extensible to other viscoelastic responses, though the specifics of the time-evolution equation will need to be rederived.
+The present approach provides a solid foundation for solving the Stokes equations using a basic \textbf{\texttt{Python}} interface.
 Future work will focus on incorporating (moving) boundaries and applying the solver to active fluids.